Václav Havel: Václav Havel Prize for Creative Dissent

 In April 2012, Havel's widow, Dagmar Havlová, authorized the creation of the Václav Havel Prize for Creative Dissent.
 The prize was created by the New York-based Human Rights Foundation and is awarded at the annual Oslo Freedom Forum.
 The prize "will celebrate those who engage in creative dissent, exhibiting courage and creativity to challenge injustice and live in truth".

 Václav Havel Library

 The Václav Havel Library, located in Prague, is a charitable organization founded by Dagmar Havlová, Karel Schwarzenberg and Miloslav Petrusek on 26 July 2004.
 It maintains a collection of pictorial, audio and written materials and other artefacts linked to Václav Havel.
 The institution gathers these materials for the purpose of digitisation, documentation and research and to promote his ideas.
 It organises lectures, holds conferences and social and cultural events that introduce the public to the work of Václav Havel and club discussion meetings on current social issues.
-It runs educational activities for second-level students.
-It is also involved in the issuing of publications.
-The library makes accessible Václav Havel's literary, philosophical and political writings, and provides a digital reading room for researchers and students in the Czech Republic and elsewhere.

 In May 2012, the library opened a branch in New York City named the Václav Havel Library Foundation.
 In 2014, the Václav Havel Library moved to larger premises at Ostrovni 13, in the centre of Prague.